awsdocs/amazon-route53-docs/doc_source/domain-enable-disable-auto-renewal.md

 When you want to change whether Amazon Route 53 automatically renews registration for a domain shortly before the expiration date, or you want to see the current setting for automatic renewal, perform the following procedure\.

-Note that you can't use AWS credits to pay the fee for renewing registration for a domain\.
+Note that you can't use AWS credits to pay the fee for renewing registration for a domain\.<a name="domain-enable-disable-auto-renewal-procedure"></a>

 **To enable or disable automatic renewal for a domain**